Noise Texture Generator

 Set Colors

-Pick background color and light source color.
-Choose fractal noise or turbulence.
-Adjust opacity and frequency.
+Pick a background color and light source color.
+Choose between fractal noise or turbulence, then adjust opacity and frequency.

 Tweak Light

-Adjust light surface scale, elevation, and specularity for the desired texture look.
+Adjust the light surface scale, elevation, and specularity to achieve your desired noise texture look.

 Copy & Use

 Copy the SVG or save the file.
-Add as background-image in CSS.
-The texture tiles automatically.
+Add it as a background-image in CSS, and your noise texture will tile automatically.

 Start Subtle

-Lower opacity for a barely-there organic feel.
-Increase for bolder grain.
+Lower the opacity for a barely-there organic feel.
+Increase it for a bolder, more pronounced noise texture.

 Match the Background

 Use a background color close to your element color.
-Light source adds subtle variation.
+The light source will add subtle variation to the noise texture.

 Fractal noise tends to look softer.
-Turbulence for more visible, punchy grain.
+Use turbulence if you want a more visible, punchy grain in your noise texture.

 Web Designers

-Add organic texture to hero sections, cards, and modals.
+Add an organic noise texture to hero sections, cards, and modals.

 UI Designers